-On October 8th and 9th, over 4,600 eighth grade students from across nine countries across the region came to the Peoria Civic Center and participated in our 3rd annual CareerSpark Expo.
+On October 8th and 9th, over 4,600 eighth grade students from across nine counties across the region came to the Peoria Civic Center and participated in our 3rd annual CareerSpark Expo.
 This incredible collaboration between the Greater Peoria Economic Development Council and Junior Achievement of Central Illinois is provided free of charge to regional schools through the generous support of PNC Bank, Bayer, the Illinois Manufacturing Association, Union Pacific, and the Peoria Civic Center.

 One of the core philanthropic missions at PNC is to support educational programs for youth in our community.
 As we believe that every student deserves the opportunity to reach their full potential, events such as CareerSpark can really open the eyes of our local children to a host of traditional and non-traditional pathways for their future,” says Brian Ray, regional president at PNC Bank.

 Students attending CareerSpark explored over 90 careers through interactive, hands-on activities.
 These activities were provided by over 100 unique industry partners from across our region’s most important sectors such as Healthcare, Agriculture, Construction, Business/Finance, Government and Public Safety, Arts, and Information Technology, and Engineering/Manufacturing.